Sarvibabakhani/deeplearning-biosignals-ee/Data/README.md

 The Figshare dataset contains raw sensor data.
 Before using it, the data should be **cleaned and preprocessed** as described in the original paper:

 > *Ingraham, K. A., Ferris, D. P., & Remy, C. D. (2019).
-Predicting energy cost from wearable sensors: A dataset of energetic and physiological wearable sensor data from healthy individuals performing multiple physical activities.*
+Evaluating physiological signal salience for estimating metabolic energy cost from wearable sensors.*

 After preprocessing, each subject’s data should be saved as a **CSV file** with the following structure: